4 Tips to Develop Effective Sales and Marketing Messaging [INFOGRAPHIC]

 4. Think story first, then messaging

-Use the insights you’ve gathered to help you see and confirm what your brand’s Story is.
-Think like a journalist—journalists decide what their story is based on research and insights they’ve gathered, i.e. they lay it all out, look down on it and say: “What is all of this revealing?
+Use the insights you’ve gathered to confirm your brand’s narrative (aka story).
+Think like a journalist—they decide what their story is based on research and insights, i.e., they lay it all out and say: “What is all of this revealing?
 What is bubbling up as a theme?
 What’s really going on here?”
 From there they work on angles and messaging to bring the story to life.

-Whiteboard everything you’ve learned in tips 1-3 and use that as the starting point for brainstorming.
-See what’s bubbling up as the potential Story and iterate from there.
-Helpful hint: If you have a large team or a complicated business, you might want to invest in a facilitator for this exercise to help ensure that you stay focused and keep egos out of the equation.
+Helpful hint: Whiteboard everything you’ve learned in tips 1-3 and use that as the starting point for brainstorming.
+See what’s bubbling up as the ‘story’ and iterate from there.
+If you have a large team or a complicated business, you might want to use a facilitator for this exercise to help ensure that you stay focused and keep egos out of the equation.

-Developing a good messaging approach is not easy (ok, so I fudged a little on the title), but it’s not rocket science either.
-If at a minimum you ensure all conversations and decisions about your messaging are centered on customer insights (along with some input from frontline staff), you will be on your way to successfully differentiating yourself.
+It’s not easy to develop a good messaging approach, but it’s not rocket science either.
+If you ensure all conversations and decisions about your messaging are centered on customer insights (along with some input from frontline staff), you’ll be on your way to successfully differentiating yourself.
 This is one of the best changes you can make in your process to improve results and it doesn’t necessarily cost more money to do so.

 Download this handy overview.